 - Just before the dough is finished rising, fill a large, deep pan with the water (a large Dutch oven or deep 4- to 6-quart saute pan work well).
 Stir in the baking soda.
 Bring to a boil.

 - Turn the dough out onto a lightly floured surface and flatten slightly.
 Cut into 12 uniform pieces, roughly 2 to 2 1/4 ounces each.
 Roll each piece into a long rope about 18 to 20 inches in length.
 Grasping both ends, bring them up slightly and towards each other, forming an oval, then cross one end over the other.
 Press the ends together at the bottom of the oval shape, forming a pretzel.
 Repeat with the remaining pieces of dough.

 - Place the pretzels on the parchment-lined baking sheets.

 - Carefully drop three pretzels into the boiling water; boil for 45 seconds, turning once with a large slotted spoon.

 - Carefully remove them from the water and place them back on the parchment paper-lined baking sheets.

-- Sprinkle each pretzel with a little coarse salt.
+- Sprinkle each pretzel with a small amount of coarse salt.

-- Bake the pretzels for about 10 to 12 minutes, or until rich golden brown, rotating the pan about halfway through the baking time.
+- Bake the pretzels for about 10 to 12 minutes, or until the are a rich golden brown, rotating the pan about halfway through the baking time.